 Introduce or open the pitch with an interesting question or statement that spikes the interest of the judges and the audience.
 Follow the introduction by showing how the question or statement relates to the product or service.
 Capture and hold the audience’s attention.
-If there is no observable passion about the idea or concept, chances are the judges or the audience will not have passion for it either.

 The pitch is a simple summary of the idea or concept, e.g., the product or service, and how it solves a problem or satisfies a need in the market.
 Within the time limit, it should cover the following: